MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 Pros:

-DHCP leases will remain until the DNS record is scavenged.
-No other client receive and register the address in DNS.
+DHCP leases remain until the DNS record is scavenged.
+No other client receives and registers the address in DNS.

 Cons:

 If the DHCP scope is already low on addresses, the IP addresses could run out.

-A small percentage of records may not be scavenged before the lease expires because of small time differences.
+A small percentage of records might not be scavenged before the lease expires because of small time differences.
 Setting the scavenging interval to one day ensures the defunct records are removed the next day.

 ### Resolution 2